 If you're looking to build your wardrobe but don't know which colors will look best on you, you'll want to know all about how your skin tone can impact the clothing you wear.
 Knowing your skin tone can help you choose colors that complement your natural skin undertone while avoiding those that clash with it.

-The best clothes use colors that flatter your skin tone, making you stand out in a crowd.
+The best clothing clothes for skin tone use colors that flatter your skin tone, making you stand out in a crowd.
 In contrast, clothing in colors that don't match your skin tone result in your hair and skin looking dull or even sickly.

-This article explains how to determine your skin tone and the best colors for it.
+This article explains how to determine your skin tone and the best colors for it so you can dress for your skin tone.

 As you look to build your wardrobe, you'll want to find clothes to match your skin tone.
 To clear up any confusion, your skin's surface tone, or what you'd generally describe yourself as having, is not the same as the undertone.
 When you're looking for clothes to match your skin tone, you're actually looking for clothes that complement your skin's undertone rather than the surface tone.